This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Many people send money back to El Salvador to help their families.
 It's estimated that 25% of El Salvador's GDP comes from diaspora remittances (people earning money out of the country).

-The problem with using traditional banks is they are slow and there are LARGE fees.
+The problem with using traditional banks is that they are slow, and there are LARGE fees.

 The Lightning Network is an overlay network and isn't a blockchain or sidechain.
 It's a peer-to-peer network that operates on top of Bitcoin.
 The goal of the network is to provide very fast and cheap transactions.